VoIP Solutions for Rural Living: Clear & Reliable Phone Service Over Satellite Internet

 VoIP internet phone plans from Viasat and Hughesnet don’t count calls against your monthly data allotment.
 These plans offer a separate, unlimited data allotment for VoIP service that’s not tied to your monthly internet data usage plan.
 That’s why we always recommend Viasat or Hughesnet over any other VoIP provider if you have satellite internet.

-There’s one caveat to using VoIP over satellite internet: folks with really slow internet won’t have a good experience with VoIP.
+There’s one caveat to using VoIP over satellite internet: folks with really slow internet won’t have a good experience.
 We recommend skipping VoIP if you have internet download speeds of less than 12 Mbps.
 But as long as your connection speed is high enough, VoIP can let you make and receive clear phone calls using internet data.
 You can check your connection speed with our 1-minute speed test.

 Benefits of using VoIP over satellite broadband